PNC Wealth Management

 What Types of Clients Does PNC Wealth Management Accept?

 Whenever you explore a wealth management firm, you always wonder what type of clients that firm works with.
-If you have researched PNC, then you probably had one question in mind – what types of clients does PNC Wealth Management accept?
+If you have researched PNC, you probably had one question in mind: What types of clients does PNC Wealth Management accept?
 The answer, as with many other things, is – it depends.
 PNC Wealth Management has different programs with different account minimums.
-Some services require only $50,000 while the Hawthorn family office services require a minimum of $20 million in investible assets.
+Some services require only $50,000, while the Hawthorn family office services require a minimum of $20 million in investible assets.

 PNC Wealth Management Investment Philosophy

 Not many people talk about investment philosophy.
 Yet, we believe that the topic is one of the most important.
-The investment philosophy is the guiding marker that influences the way wealth management firms make key decisions.
+The investment philosophy is the guiding marker that influences the way prosperity management firms make key decisions.
 It has the potential to significantly impact the client’s ability to reach all of his/her financial goals.
-We encourage you to read this book on improving portfolio performance for investors with $5 million to $500 million in liquid assets to understand the ways of investment management practiced by wealth managers.
+We encourage you to read this book on improving portfolio performance for investors with $5 million to $500 million in liquid assets to understand investment management methods practiced by wealth managers.